alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Tier 0

-Tier zero environments are used to handle publicly available, open information, where all generated and combined information is also suitable for open handling.
+Tier 0 environments are used to handle publicly available, open information, where all generated and combined information is also suitable for open handling.

-Tier 0 applies where information processed, combined or generated does not include personal data.
+Tier 0 applies where none of the information processed, combined or generated includes personal data.

 Although this data is open, there are still advantages to handling it through a managed data analysis infrastructure.